Skanthasishanth/Cryptography---Exp-7-Implement-DES-Encryption-and-Decryption/README.md

-# Cryptography---Exp-7-Implement-DES-Encryption-and-Decryption
+# Exp-7 Implement DES Encryption and Decryption
 ## AIM :

 To encrypt and decrypt the given message using the DES (Data Encryption Standard) algorithm.

-## ALGORITHM :
+## DESIGN STEPS :

 ### Step 1: